watmough/Advent-of-Code-2017/README.md

 ```

 ### Day 3 - Memory Spirals

+Rank: 5454 / 3723 (Based on this code, not the rewrite)

 How many steps are required to carry the data from the square identified in your puzzle input all the way to the access port?